ubccr/xdmod-supremm/docs/supremm-upgrade.md

 The Job Performance (SUPReMM) XDMoD module should be upgraded at the same time as the main XDMoD software.
 The upgrade procedure is documented on the [XDMoD upgrade page](https://open.xdmod.org/upgrade.html).
+Downloads of RPMs and source packages for the Job Performance (SUPReMM) XDMoD module are available from [GitHub][github-latest-release].
 The ingestion and aggregation script `aggregate_supremm.sh` **must** be run after the XDMoD software has been upgraded.